Logo

 In Max Weber's view, Hinduism in India, like Confucianism in China, was a barrier for capitalism.

-Max Weber ended his research of society and religion in India by bringing in insights from his previous work on China to discuss similarities of the Asian belief systems.
+Max Weber ended his research of society and religion in India by bringing in insights from his previous work on China to discuss the similarities of the Asian belief systems.

-Max Weber's next work, Ancient Judaism was an attempt to prove this theory.
+Max Weber's next work, Ancient Judaism, was an attempt to prove this theory.

 Max Weber noted that some aspects of Christianity sought to conquer and change the world, rather than withdraw from its imperfections.